dolphindb/release/1.30/README.md

 - The result of `in(X,Y)` was incorrect when Y was a set that contains a LONG value with more than 11 digits. (**1.30.22.3**) -->

+- Data contention when updating a table schema led to OOM problem and server crash. (**1.30.22.4**)

+- The backup might get stuck when the backup directory (*backupDir*) is on NFS. (**1.30.22.4**)

+- The memory access out of bounds error occured when attempting to close a connection that was created after setting the maximum number of connections using `setMaxConnections`. (**1.30.22.4**)

+- When joining partitioned tables using a statement that did not conform to SQL standards,  referencing a column from the left table in the `where` clasue caused the server to crash. (**1.30.22.4**)

+- If creating an IPC in-memory table failed, creating another one with the same name caused the server to crash. (**1.30.22.4**)

+- An error was reported when the filtering condition in a distributed query contained a comparison between operands of SECOND and INT type. (**1.30.22.4**)

+- The SYMBOL type in an IPC in-memory table was not compatible with the STRING type. (**1.30.22.4**)

 - An error message "getSubChunks failed, path'/xx' does not exist" was reported when restoring data to a newly-created database. (**1.30.22.2**)